Arrrlex/models-under-pressure/README.md

   - If you want to include the line for the baseline, you can obtain the corresponding file from the cascade experiment.

+### Data Efficiency Experiment

+Code for running the data efficiency experiment is included in [src/models_under_pressure/experiments/data_efficiency.py](experiments/data_efficiency.py).

+- Use the function `run_data_efficiency_experiment` to get results for different types of probes.
+- Use the function `run_data_efficiency_finetune_baseline_with_activations` to compute results for the finetuned baselines.
+(Adjust config accordingly and run one baseline model at a time.)

 ## Computing Baselines

 ### Prompted Baselines